jonspeicher/Pomade/README.markdown

 vibration and show `0:00` to indicate that the segment is complete.

-Pomade won't allow you to proceed to a break if you abort your in-progress pomodoro unless you then restart and successfully complete that pomodoro, but it will allow you to abort a break and proceed directly to the next pomodoro if you so desire.
+Pomade won't allow you to proceed to a break if you abort your in-progress pomodoro unless you then restart and successfully complete that pomodoro.
+It will allow you to abort a break and proceed directly to the next pomodoro if you so desire, however.

 After every fourth successfully-completed pomodoro, Pomade will present a "long break" instead of the normal break duration.
 This long break may be aborted to